lstrzepek/DomainModel.Generator/README.md

 Domain model is a tool to analyze your model (.Net dll) and generate up to date diagram which can be embedded into your documentation.

+> You can run it as a part of your build or release pipeline to generate always up to date diagram and attach it to your documentation.

 ```
 Domain model it a tool to analyze your model and generate upd to date diagram which can be embedded into your documentation.